Even though you’re technically an adult now, you can stay on your parent or guardian’s car insurance policy.

 How does gender affect car insurance rates?

-In general, 18-year-old males will generally be charged slightly higher average car insurance rates than 18-year-old female drivers, because again, insurers consider them riskier.
-The good news is that several states (including California) have made it illegal for insurers to use gender as a factor in setting auto insurance premiums.
+In general, 18-year-old males will generally be charged slightly higher average car insurance rates than 18-year-old female drivers, because male drivers––particularly young male drivers––tend to speed more and get into more car accidents than their female counterparts, making them riskier to insure.
+The good news is that several states, including Massachusetts, California, and Hawaii, have made it illegal for insurers to use gender as a factor in setting auto insurance premiums.

 For older drivers, gender tends to have little impact on auto insurance costs.